curtismchale/SFN-Prune-Old-MU-Users/README.md

 This prunes old users from an MU site that have not acvitated their accounts.

 By default it will 'batch' users to 200 at at time and only look for users that are 2 weeks old.
-The main cron job runs daily so as long as you don't get more than 200 dead accounts a day this will catch up in a few days.
+The main cron job runs hourly so that you can catch up in short order if you have a bunch of accounts that are not activated.

 ### Filters